carolyicheng666/rollup-study/README.md

 demo07: CDN
 ---

-use `paths`, it will be used in the generated bundle instead of the module ID, allowing you to (for example) load dependencies from a CDN.
+Use `paths`, it will be used in the generated bundle instead of the module ID, allowing you to (for example) load dependencies from a CDN.

 For example `jquery`, `rollup.config.js` add:
 ``` javascript